Rust’s Borrow Checker: How It Prevents Memory Bugs (and Where You Still Need to Be Careful)

 }

-// Option 2: Borrow from caller
+// Option 2: Borrow from the caller

 fn make_tag<'a>(label: &'a str) -> Tag<'a> {